2015 Major League Baseball postseason: (1) Kansas City Royals vs. (2) Toronto Blue Jays

-This was a rematch of the 1985 ALCS, which the Royals won in seven games after trailing 3–1 in the series.
+This was a rematch of the 1985 ALCS, which the Royals won in seven games en route to a World Series title after trailing 3–1 in the series.
 On the 30th anniversary of their previous postseason meeting, the Royals again defeated the Blue Jays, this time in six games, to advance to the World Series for the second year in a row.

 In Kansas City, the Royals controlled the first two games - Edinson Vólquez and the Royals’ bullpen silenced the Jays’ offense in a 5-0 shutout in Game 1.
 In Game 2, the Blue Jays led 3-0 after six innings, but the Royals put up six unanswered runs across the seventh and eighth innings respectively to take a 2–0 series lead headed to Toronto.
 Game 3 was an offensive shootout between both teams, which was won by the Blue Jays as Troy Tulowitzki, Josh Donaldson, and Ryan Goins all homered for the Jays.
 In Game 4, the Royals blew out the Blue Jays to take a commanding 3–1 series lead, handing Toronto their worst playoff loss ever.
 Marco Estrada pitched 7 2/3 solid innings in Game 5 as the Blue Jays blew out the Royals to send the series back to Kansas City.
 The Royals’ bullpen stopped a late rally by the Blue Jays in Game 6 to clinch the pennant.

 The Blue Jays returned to the ALCS the next year, but fell to the Cleveland Indians in five games.
-They would eventually win the pennant again in 2025 over the Seattle Mariners in seven games after being eight outs away from elimination in Game 7.
+They would eventually win the pennant again in 2025 over the Seattle Mariners in seven games after being eight outs away from elimination in Game 7, but would fall in the World Series.